-The Associate Professional in Human Resources - International (aPHRiTM) exam is created using the aPHRi EXAM CONTENT OUTLINE, which details the responsibilities of and knowledge needed by today's HR professional.
+The Associate Professional in Human Resources - International (aPHRi[TM]) exam is created using the aPHRi EXAM CONTENT OUTLINE, which details the responsibilities of and knowledge needed by today's HR professional.
 The aPHRi EXAM CONTENT OUTLINE is created by HR subject matter experts through a rigorous practice analysis study conducted by HRCI.
 It is updated periodically to ensure it is consistent with the current knowledge required for those early in their HR career.
-This exam content outline took effect in 2018.